ieeeismar/ieeeismarwebsite/2026/attend/visual-identity.md

 </div>

 At the heart of this visual system stands the **Rooster**, a recurring motif in Puglia's ceramics and a symbol of good fortune and renewal, reinterpreted in a modern form aligned with the event’s visual language.
 The logo also incorporates a human figure with open arms.

+1) **Color Palette** – The color palette is directly drawn from the primary tones used in traditional ceramic decoration, especially those used in Rooster ceramics.
+Yellow, orange, red, and blue echo the vivid pigments of hand–painted plates, while the dark brown stroke represents the painterly brush line typical of ceramic craftsmanship

+2) **ISMAR Logo** – The ISMAR logo features a stylized human figure with open arms, a gesture that symbolically welcomes people and embodies the inclusive spirit of the project.
+Its shape is inspired by the central motifs traditionally found in Apulian ceramics—often represented by the Rooster, which here is reinterpreted in a contemporary, minimal form.

 <div style="position: relative;">
   <img id="interactive-image" src="{{ 'assets/2026/img/VisualIdentity.png' | relative_url }}" usemap="#image-map" width="100%" height="auto"/>